kevanpigott/AntFarmFPGA/README.MD.txt

 <h3>VGA:</h3>
 In order to view our game matrix, we needed to build a VGA display.
 Once Brian found a VGA implementation for the cyclone 2 at
 <a href="https://timetoexplore.net/blog/arty-fpga-vga-verilog-01">timetoexplore.net</a> by Will Green, I had to find a way to draw
-blocks onto the screen. my idea to have an easily minupulated non static box matrix was to have an input stream in where each block was represented by
+blocks onto the screen. my idea to have an easily manipulated non static box matrix was to have an input stream in where each block was represented by
-3 bits, R_on G_on and B_on using a for loop, and parameters such as blocks per row, width and height, i was able to create an affective and sompressed code to do so.
+3 bits, R_on G_on and B_on using a for loop, and parameters such as blocks per row, width and height, I was able to create an affective and compressed code to do so.
 As a large matrix gives the most interesting result, i tried to write nearly 100 blocks on the screen at once. after many failed attempts, I could not draw more than 35 blocks on the screen at a time.
-To my understanding, I beleive this issue comes from the video memory stats of the cyclone ii board. my solution to this was to divide the display into 4 quadrants. using the same input stream as before, but now adding a 2-bit selector, you could change the quadrant of the game board.
+To my understanding, I believe this issue comes from the video memory stats of the cyclone ii board. my solution to this was to divide the display into 4 quadrants. using the same input stream as before, but now adding a 2-bit selector, you could change the quadrant of the game board.
 By itself this doesnt seem to help the situation, but, when adding a module that takes for quadrants, out puts one quadrant at a time, and outputs a 2-bit selector